dmerejkowsky/dmenv/README.md

 # dmenv: the stupid virtualenv manager

+## Installation

+Download the [dmenv installer](https://raw.githubusercontent.com/dmerejkowsky/dmenv/master/installer.py), then run `python installer.py`, or `python3 installer.py`, depending on how your Python interpreter is called.
+Just make sure it's Python3, not 2.

+The script will fetch pre-compiled binaries from GitHub.
+If you don't like that, use `cargo install dm-env` to build from the sources.

 ## Setup

 First, `dmenv` needs one config file named `dmenv.toml`, located in `~/.config` on Linux and macOS, and `~/AppData/Local` on Windows.